 Although it focuses on Natural History, the truth is that this space is also part of Madeira's History itself: this is the oldest museum operating in the archipelago, which opened on 5 October 1933.
 It is located in São Pedro Palace, one of the most important examples of Portuguese civil architecture, built in the mid-18th century.

-In its study collections, the Natural History Museum of Funchal houses over 41,000 specimens.
-These include multiple species of fish, birds, land and sea mammals, marine reptiles, insects, invertebrates and plants.
+The Natural History Museum of Funchal accommodates, in its study collections, more than 50,000 records, equivalent to more than 200,000 species.
+Among these records are multiple species of fish, birds, land and marine mammals, marine reptiles, insects, invertebrates and plants.
 It also has a collection of rocks and minerals from the archipelago, as well as marine fossils from Porto Santo.

-The Natural History Museum of Funchal houses more than 41,000 animal and botanical specimens and is the ideal place to get to know Madeira's unique natural heritage in detail.
+The Natural History Museum of Funchal houses more than 50.000 records of animal and botanical specimens and is the ideal place to get to know Madeira's unique natural heritage in detail.

 Lift; access ramps and adapted bathrooms.